sormuras/java-module-patching/README.md

       +-- accessPackagePrivateMember()
 ```

+The last program `LaunchJUnitPlatform.java` starts the JUnit Platform Console Launcher on the module path.
+Its [command line options](https://junit.org/junit5/docs/current/user-guide/#running-tests-console-launcher-options) offer a `--select-module` option.
+This option selects the specified module for test discovery.
+Effectively, that results in executing and evaluating each `@Test`-annotated method with the specified module.

 ### Why is there a warning about "module-info.class ignored in patch"?

 There are warnings emitted by the Java Module System for each modular test run above reading: